Motherwell F.C.: 2000–2009

 By the end of Davies' tenure the club were in financial trouble.
 Eric Black was briefly in charge with the club floating near the foot of the table before it was placed in administration in April 2002 with losses approaching GBP 2 million yearly.
 Black resigned, and was replaced by Terry Butcher.
 The club's outlook remained bleak as they were forced to make redundant or release 19 players and replace them with younger players; Boyle also placed the club up for sale.
 Relegation in 2002–03 – normally automatic following a last-place finish in the league – was avoided on a technicality, as First Division winners Falkirk lacked a stadium meeting Premier League regulations.

 Despite the lack of resources, a number of young talented players were found to play for the club; crucially, when many of these moved on, including Stephen Pearson and James McFadden, they brought revenue in the form of transfer fees, and with John Boyle waiving the club's personal debt to him, its financial future was assured by the conclusion of the 2004–05 season with the club's yearly losses falling to one of the lowest figures in the Premier League and the club coming out of administration in time to avoid a ten-point Premier League penalty which was being phased in for teams in administration.
 On the field, the club also managed to reach the League Cup final, although they were comprehensively defeated by Rangers.
-Butcher moved on to Sydney at the end of the 2005–06 season, and was succeeded by his assistant Maurice Malpas.
+Butcher moved on to Sydney FC at the end of the 2005–06 season, and was succeeded by his assistant Maurice Malpas.
 Malpas' stint at the club lasted just one season before his resignation in May 2007.
 After a short period with Scott Leitch as caretaker manager, Mark McGhee was appointed to the position.
 In his first season as manager McGhee would take the club to 3rd in the league and thus qualify for the UEFA Cup for the first time in 13 years where they would be beaten by French side AS Nancy 3–0 on aggregate.
 Mark McGhee left Motherwell for the vacant managerial position at Aberdeen in June 2009 to be replaced by Jim Gannon.
 Former Scotland manager Craig Brown took over when Gannon left.